LastContinue/ctrl-info/README.md

 ### Note about "dated-ness"
 As you look through the wiki, etc, you'll probably notice that many of the files haven't been updated in "quite some time".
 There's a couple of reasons for this:
 1. When I got my key-by-key lighting keymap done, I was pretty happy with it "being done".
 I've pulled QMK down from time to time, since then but I haven't botherd to figure out what's going on with it.
 1. My stuff works (I think...
 90% sure).
 The files and advice here might seem out of date, but for non-Internet connected hardware, being on the latest version of the firmware isn't that big of a deal (unless you're having issues). **Think about it this way: Let's say you buy an IBM Model F or M. It's going to be a great keyboard, however, the firmware on that keyboard is over 30 years old.
-Does that make it any less great?** If in the future something stops working, then I'll gladly look back into it, but I'm pretty happy with things are currently😄
+Does that make it any less great?** If in the future something stops working (probably due to OS updates more than anything else), then I'll gladly look back into it, but I'm pretty happy with things are currently😄